-For 2020, the Compensation and Management Committee established the presumed share price to be used for purposes of determining the minimum number of shares to be owned by the executive officers.
-This presumed price was \$7.82 per share, which was based on the volume weighted average price ("VWAP"), calculated as an amount equal to the sum of the dollar value of every transaction in our common stock for the two-year period ended December 31, 2020 divided by the total shares traded for such two-year period.
+For 2023, the Compensation and Management Committee established the presumed share price to be used for purposes of determining the minimum number of shares to be owned by the named executive officers.
+This presumed price was \$7.32 per share, which was based on the volume weighted average price ("VWAP"), calculated as an amount equal to the sum of the dollar value of every transaction in our common stock for the two-year period ended December 31, 2023, divided by the total shares traded for such two-year period.
 Each year the Compensation and Management Committee will establish a new price per share to be used to determine the minimum number of shares required to be held which will be based on the VWAP of our common stock for the preceding two-year period.
-Executive officers have three years from the date of hire to achieve the required holdings, which are based on the price per share as calculated above.
-Additionally, our stock ownership policy requires that until the share ownership guidelines are met, executive officers are prohibited from disposing of more than 50% of vested shares received from restricted share grants (on an after-tax basis) and 50% of shares received on exercise of stock options.
+Named executive officers have three years from the date of hire or appointment as a named executive officer to achieve the required holdings, which are based on the price per share as calculated above.
+Additionally, our stock ownership policy requires that until the share ownership guidelines are met, named executive officers are prohibited from disposing of more than 50% of vested shares received from restricted share grants (on an after-tax basis) and 50% of shares received on exercise of stock options.
 Shares owned by an executive, as well as shares underlying awards of stock options and restricted stock are treated as owned by the executive for purposes of determining whether required ownership has been achieved.
-Our executive officers have met their respective stock ownership requirement.
+Mr. Fain is in compliance with the stock ownership requirement, and Mr. Manna has until November 21, 2024 to meet the share ownership guidelines.